 How the Cost of College Impacts Child Support

-In most states, a child support obligation ends when a child reaches the age of maturity, which is usually 18, but is age 21 in some states.
+A child support obligation ends when a child reaches the age of maturity, which is usually age 18, but is age 21 in some states.
 The obligation to support a child in college depends on the state that orders the support.
-Some states may require child support through a certain age.
-The rationale may be that the parents would have supported the child through college, anyway, had they remained together.

 To learn more about child support payments and obligations in your jurisdiction, please visit your state's family court website.